Expanding bipartite Bell inequalities for maximum multi-partite randomness: Proofs for expanded Bell expressions

 There are $2^{N-3}$ such equations written above, corresponding to the different choices of $\bm{\mu}_{\overline{kN}}$ once $a_{k'}$ is fixed.
 We have $2^{N-2}$ unknowns that we want to fix, hence this is sufficient to show linear dependence for the $N=3$ case.
 If $N > 3$, we can select another party $k''$ not equal to $k,k',N$ and add another $2^{N-3}$ equations,

 allowing us to write

 The combination of the two will solve the $N=4$ case.
-We can see that for the first choice of $k'$, we get $2^{N-3}$ equations which is half the unknowns, reducing the number of unknowns to $2^{N-3}$.
-Each new choice of $k'$, of which there are $N-2$ in total, halves the number of unknowns, until we are left with one, which shows that every vector can be written as a linear combination of a fixed vector, i.e.
+We can see that for the first choice of $k'$, we get $2^{N-3}$ equations, which halves the number of unknowns to $2^{N-3}$.
+Each new choice of $k'$, of which there are $N-2$ in total, halves the number of unknowns, until we are left with one, which shows that every vector can be written as a scalar multiple of a fixed vector, i.e.,